Backyard Sports: 2013–2020: Post-sale and attempted relaunch

-In July 2013, private equity firm The Evergreen Group bought the Backyard Sports franchise during the Atari bankruptcy proceedings for its portfolio company, Epic Gear LLC.
+In July 2013, private equity firm The Evergreen Group bought the Backyard Sports franchise and IP via its portfolio company, Epic Gear LLC, when Humongous Entertainment's parent, Atari, went through Chapter 11 bankruptcy proceedings in January 2013.

 In February 2014, Day6 Sports Group acquired the franchise from Epic Gear.
 The company announced to relaunch the franchise in December with Backyard Sports NBA Basketball for smartphones and tablets, with Golden State Warriors point guard Stephen Curry as the cover athlete.
-Two mobile games, Backyard Sports: Baseball 2015 and Backyard Sports: NBA Basketball 2015, were released in February 2015, but Day6 did not release any further titles afterward, as the company was acquired by a European investment group in 2016 and later went out of business in 2020.
+Two mobile games, Backyard Sports: Baseball 2015 and Backyard Sports: NBA Basketball 2015, were released in February 2015.
+Day6's purchase of the brand also led to two film producers, Stuart Avi Savitsky and Ari Daniel Pinchot, who had long been interested in the IP since watching their children play Backyard Baseball in the early 2000s, acquiring the brand's film rights.
+Day6 did not release any further games afterward, as the company was acquired by a European investment group in 2016 and later went out of business in 2020.

-In April 2019, Humongous's social media pages tweeted an image of the original Junior Sports logo, hinting at a possible re-release of the original games and/or the developer having re-secured the rights to the series proper, but a week prior, Humongous replied to a Twitter post saying that they didn't own the rights to the franchise.
+In April 2019, Humongous's social media pages tweeted an image of the original Junior Sports logo, which led to ultimately false speculation about a possible re-release of the original games and/or the developer having re-secured the rights to the series proper.

 2020–present: New ownership and full brand relaunch

-After Day6's closure in 2020, the franchise was purchased by Ari Pinchot and Stuart Avi Savitsky via Backyard Sports LLC in 2021.
-While Backyard Sports LLC owns the trademarks associated with the brand, in 2024, Playground Productions LLC, a company founded and run by former schoolteacher Lindsay Barnett, began to work with Pinchot and Savitsky in relaunching the IP across gaming and other verticals.
-This collaboration was accompanied by an animated trailer featuring several of the Backyard Kids preparing to start a game of baseball.

-The franchise regained media attention in January 2024, when NFL player Jason Kelce, in an episode of his and his brother Travis's podcast New Heights, reminisced about playing Backyard Football and Backyard Baseball, and stated his desire to purchase the rights to the brand to develop a new game in the series, unaware of Pinchot and Savitsky's 2021 purchase.
-It received further attention that August when Bobby Witt Jr. of the Kansas City Royals used a baseball bat themed after Pablo Sanchez, a popular character in the series, to hit a home run against the Cincinnati Reds during Major League Baseball's Players' Weekend.

-Playground Productions and developer Mega Cat Studios began the revival of Backyard Sports with a series of remastered classic titles, including Backyard Baseball '97, Backyard Soccer '98, Backyard Baseball '01, Backyard Football '99, Backyard Basketball '01, and Backyard Hockey '02.
-Playground Productions plans to bring the remasters to mobile devices while developing a new original Backyard Sports title, which is expected to release in 2026.

-In early 2025, Playground Productions confirmed to Rolling Stone that they had signed over 60 athletes to rejoin or debut in the franchise, including Barry Sanders, Lisa Leslie, Dan Marino, and Mark McGwire.